rabeea-ahmad/titanic-ml/README.md

 	5. Gaussian Naive Bayes: Based on Bayes' Theorum with an assumption on independence amoung predictors.
 So although passenger class, age and sex may be related in one's survival, this model considers them independant of each other. https://www.analyticsvidhya.com/blog/2015/09/naive-bayes-explained/
 ```

+Based on my analysis, I found that Random Forest Classifier worked the best for the features I created with the given data, giving an accuracy of roughly 90.1%

 ### Installing